Australian hard rock lithium producer Altura enters administration

 Altura in September said it expected spodumene production of 43,000 to 45,000 wet metric tonnes (wmt) in the July-September quarter in line with previous quarters, for shipping to long-term off-take partners.

-It has supply agreements with Hunan Yongshan Lithium Co, a unit of its second-largest shareholder Ningbo Shanshan Co Ltd 600884.SS, as well as Ganfeng Lithium Co Ltd 002460.SZ GuangDong WeiHua Corp 002240.SZ, Shandong Ruifu and Lionergy Ltd, Altura said in a March presentation.
+It has supply agreements with Hunan Yongshan Lithium Co, a unit of its shareholder Ningbo Shanshan Co Ltd 600884.SS, as well as Ganfeng Lithium Co Ltd 002460.SZ, Guangdong Weihua Corp 002240.SZ, Shandong Ruifu and Lionergy Ltd, Altura said in a March presentation.

+Ningbo Shanshan, which has a 15.1% stake in Altura, said it was still verifying the news and could not comment.
+A spokesman for Ganfeng said the company, one of the world’s biggest lithium producers, would not be affected much as it only took a few cargoes of spodumene from Altura per year.

 In a separate filing on Tuesday, infrastructure contractor NRW Holdings Ltd NWH.AX which provides mining and drill and blast services to Altura, said that, together with subsidiary Action Drill & Blast, it had around A$9 million of exposure.